-If you’re a foodie traveling to Athens, Greece, I highly recommend taking a food tour.
-It’s an excellent way to get to know more about the culture and history of the city.
-Not to mention, you’ll enjoy so many yummy Greek delicacies!
+Traveling to Athens?
+Consider taking an Athens food tour: it's an appetizing way to get to know more about the culture and history of the city.

-In addition to taking a cooking class during travels, another fun and informative way to learn more about the culture and history of a destination is to take a food tour.
+In addition to taking a cooking class during travels, a fun and informative way to learn more about the culture and history of a destination is to take a food tour.
+Here's a look at one Athens food tour I had the pleasure of participating in during my travels.

 Athens for Foodies